ai-natives/persona-kit/docs/impl-planning/personakit-explorer/personakit-explorer-todo.md

 # PersonaKit Explorer - Work Plan

+## v0.1.1 Update: Narrative Support
+PersonaKit v0.1.1 adds human narratives (self-observations and curations) with semantic search.
+The Explorer needs to support:
+- Browsing and searching narratives
+- Creating self-observations and curations through the UI
+- Visualizing narrative → trait relationships
+- Debugging narrative-enhanced persona generation
+- Analyzing narrative influence on personas

 ## Goal
 Build a comprehensive web-based explorer that enables developers, operators, and data scientists to explore PersonaKit's data structures, experiment with persona generation, and debug system behavior through visual interfaces.

 ## Key Outcomes
-- Visual exploration interface for mindscapes, traits, and observations
+- Visual exploration interface for mindscapes, traits, observations, and narratives
-- Interactive persona laboratory with context simulation
+- Interactive persona laboratory with context simulation and narrative influence
 - Agent framework integration templates for LangChain, AutoGen, and CrewAI
-- Real-time system monitoring and analytics dashboard
+- Real-time system monitoring and analytics dashboard with narrative insights
-- Developer debugging tools with performance profiling
+- Developer debugging tools with performance profiling and semantic search
+- Narrative management interface for self-observations and curations

 ## Success Criteria
 - [ ] Can browse any mindscape and understand trait relationships visually